 Genomics data are typically sequential and often considered languages of biological nature.
 Recurrent models are thus applicable in many scenarios.
-For example, \citet[ProLanGO]{cao2017prolango} built a LSTM-based Neural Machine Translation, which converts the task of protein function prediction to a language translation problem by understanding protein sequences as the language of Gene Ontology terms. \cite{DeepNano2017} developed DeepNano for base calling, \cite{DanQ2016} proposed DanQ to quantify the function of non-coding DNA, \cite{sonderby2015convolutionalLSTM} devised a convolutional LSTM networks to predict protein subcellular localization from protein sequences, \textit{etc.} Another recent proposed seq-to-seq RNN that is able to map a variable-length input sequence to another sequence or fixed-size prediction is also promising for some genomic research.
-For instance, \cite{busia2016protein} applied the idea of seq-to-seq learning to their model for protein secondary structure prediction conditioned on previously predicted labels. \yx{Furthermore, sequence-to-sequence learning for genomics is boosted by attention mechanisms: \citet{lstm-attention} introduced an attention-based approach where a hierarchy of multiple LSTM modules are used to encode input signals and model how various chromatin marks cooperate; similarly, \citet{rnn-attention} used LSTM as feature extractor and attention modules as importance scoring functions to identify regions of the RNA sequence that bind to proteins.}
+For example, \citet[ProLanGO]{cao2017prolango} built an LSTM-based Neural Machine Translation, which converts the task of protein function prediction to a language translation problem by interpreting protein sequences as the language of Gene Ontology terms. \citet{DeepNano2017} developed DeepNano for base calling, \citet{DanQ2016} proposed DanQ to quantify the function of non-coding DNA, \citet{sonderby2015convolutionalLSTM} devised a convolutional LSTM to predict protein subcellular localization from protein sequences, and \citet{busia2016protein} applied the idea of seq-to-seq learning to their model for protein secondary structure prediction conditioned on previously predicted labels. \yx{Furthermore, sequence-to-sequence learning for genomics is boosted by attention mechanisms: \citet{lstm-attention} introduced an attention-based approach where a hierarchy of multiple LSTM modules are used to encode input signals and model how various chromatin marks cooperate; similarly, \citet{rnn-attention} used LSTM as feature extractor and attention modules as importance scoring functions to identify regions of the RNA sequence that bind to proteins.}